 Continuing Medical Education

-The University of North Dakota School of Medicine strives to improve human health through education, research and patient care.
-The University of North Dakota provides continuing medical education (CME) to physicians and interprofessional teams to promote lifelong learning that will enhance professional competence and performance and improve patient outcomes.
+We provide continuing medical education (CME) to physicians and interprofessional teams to promote lifelong learning that will enhance professional competence and performance and improve outcomes.

 The scope of activities involves the body of knowledge and skills generally recognized and accepted by the profession as within the basic medical sciences, the discipline of clinical medicine, and the provision of health care to the public.
 The OCMEO will ensure the quality of education programs by adhering to the guidelines and standards established by the Accreditation Council for Continuing Medical Education (ACCME).